renaissance-benchmarks/renaissance/README.md

 - `scala-stm-bench7` - Runs the stmbench7 benchmark using ScalaSTM. (default repetitions: 60)

-- `philosophers` - Runs the reality show philosophers algorithm.. (default repetitions: 30)
+- `philosophers` - Solves a variant of the dining philosophers problem using ScalaSTM. (default repetitions: 30)

 ### Run policies